The Yorke family

-From the eighteenth century folly high on the cliffs of Guisecliffe, to the woodlands with their cascades and fern-filled dells, and to the more intimate flower gardens with lawns kept trim and neat in the twentieth century by means of a Green’s of Leeds lawnmower, they had a lasting effect on the local landscape.
+From the 18th century folly high on the cliffs of Guisecliffe, to the woodlands with their cascades and fern-filled dells, and to the more intimate flower gardens with lawns kept trim and neat in the 20th century by means of a Green’s of Leeds lawnmower, they had a lasting effect on the local landscape.

 Differing, fashionable garden styles were developed: parkland dotted with specimen trees alluding to the eighteenth century English Landscape Movement, the enhanced woodlands of Fishpond and Ravensgill suggesting a later Picturesque style, and the ‘island’ flower beds dotted around the lawns, typical of the Victorian period.

 These changes to the dale landscape took place across three generations of the family who, in addition to following design trends, inevitably displayed references to their own interests, style and status.